When is booking a tour worth the splurge over doing-it-yourself?

 1. Full package tours

 Full package tours are all-inclusive from hotels, transportation, food and activities.
-They cover a large sample platter of the country or city in a compact amount of time.
-Package tours offer both, tour and local guides to give you an insightful understanding of a place.
-The tour guides assist you with any travel upsets you encounter from lost baggage to getting sick and they make sure the group is all accounted for.
-Local guides are your local experts in the city.
+They cover a large sample platter of the country in a compact schedule.
+Best of all, you get a tour and local guide, who assist with any travel upsets from lost baggage to getting sick to interpreting the culture.
+Recommended Trip/Day Tour sites: Check out G Adventures or Intrepid Travel ; both operators are focusing on responsible tourism tours.

-Drawbacks: Package tours stick to a tight schedule so your time at a place can be limited.
-Itineraries also slide in occasional commission shopping.
-Some travelers like shopping for souvenirs, other don’t .
+Drawbacks: Package tours stick to a tight schedule and itineraries occasionally slide in commission shopping. .
 At the end of the tour, you’ll have to assess a tip for both, your tour guide and local guide for the amount of days you’ve been with them.

 Tip: Book your tour in the country versus online.
 Online sellers are merely a middleman reselling a local tour.
 Also, don’t assume all package tours are expensive.
 In some countries like Vietnam, booking a tour is actually cheaper than doing it yourself.